Is CBD Oil Legal in all 50 states?

 In these jurisdictions industrial hemp grown in a Farm Bill-compliant agricultural pilot program is explicitly exempted from the definition of marijuana.

-These jurisdictions include: the District of Columbia, Hawaii, Kansas, Montana, New Mexico, North Dakota, and Oklahoma.
+These jurisdictions include: the District of Columbia, Hawaii, Kansas, Montana, New Mexico, and North Dakota.

 Gray Area States.

 These jurisdictions are without explicit prohibitions against the retail sale of industrial hemp-derived CBD products but that have exemptions in the law for the argument that hemp-derived CBD products are legal.

-These jurisdictions include: Arkansas, Delaware, Florida, Georgia, Idaho, Iowa, Louisiana, Maine, Massachusetts, Minnesota, Mississippi, New Hampshire, New Jersey, Pennsylvania, Texas, Virginia, and Washington.
+These jurisdictions include: Arkansas, Delaware, Florida, Connecticut, Georgia, Idaho, Iowa, Louisiana, Maine, Massachusetts, Nebraska, Minnesota, Mississippi, New Hampshire, New Jersey, Pennsylvania, Virginia, and Washington.

 States with Concern.

 These jurisdictions have no explicit prohibitions against the sale of industrial hemp-derived CBD products.
 However, recent law enforcement actions or pronouncements raise the risk of the retail sale of industrial hemp-derived CBD products.

-These jurisdictions include Alabama, Arizona, California, Connecticut, Michigan, Nebraska, Nevada, Ohio, South Dakota, West Virginia, and Wyoming.
+These jurisdictions include Alabama, Arizona, California, Michigan, Nevada, Ohio, South Dakota, West Virginia, and Wyoming.

 What are the specific rules in your state?